fritzsche/dotfiles/README.md

 `:Git rm %` | `:Gremove` | delete file
 `:Git mv %` | `:Gmove` |rename file

 The `:Gcommit`command will open a split window to add a commit message.
+Use `:Gblame` to get a blame window opened.